anthonybusson/Wi-Fi-Watch/README.md

 1. Open the web interface at `http://<ip-du-serveur>:8000`
-2. Check that the probe appears in the list of probes
+2. Check that the monitoring node appears in the list of monitoring nodes
 3. In the Credentials tab, it is possible to deploy a CSV file containing the access credentials for the access points
 4. In the Visualization tab, launch a BSSID scan and then a test (association/authentication, DHCP, monitoring)
 5. In the SysLog tab, launch a test sequence on each BSSID of the specified SSID